 4. Admire the Grand Place and Architecture in Brussels

-The most incredible area of the whole city was the Grand Place, a large square lined with magnificent structures that were decorated with shimmering gold.
+The most incredible area of the whole city was the Grand Place.
+This large square is lined with magnificent buildings laced with shimmering gold.

 The best thing about admiring the Grand Place: it’s free!

 5. Eat Belgian Fries

 Our food adventures continued when we tasted the classic Belgian fries from Belgian Frites.

 The fries were crispy yet soft, and deliciously salty.

 I was lucky that one of my friends spoke French so she helped us order and navigate around all of Brussels.
 French is just as common as the native language of Belgium, Flemish.